mbta/dotcom/docs/DEPLOYMENT.md

 - Build:
   Because most of us develop on a Mac but the servers are Linux, we need to run the build inside a Docker (Elixir) container so that everything is compiled correctly.
 The build uses `mix release` to make the Erlang release, along with all our dependencies.
-  For the frontend assets, we use a Node container.

 - Run:
   The part of the Dockerfile used to run the application (last stage) runs the script that `mix release` provides for us to run the server (`/root/rel/dotcom/bin/dotcom start`).
 At startup, the `relx` application looks for configuration values that look like `${VARIABLE}` and replaces them with the `VARIABLE` environment variable.
 This allows us to make a single build, but use it for different environments by changing the environment variables.